Manual Collection of Flight Logs

 Step 4: Assign Logs to Mission & Flights

 The logs will be added to the flight logs list.
 From here you can assign them to the correct mission and flights.
-For detailed instructions on this process, please see our Flight Logging article.
+Watch the video or follow the steps below for detailed instructions on how to do this.